pgsleepy/ultimatexr.io-1/content/docs/guides/tools-menu.md

 The Networking menu enables users to activate networking capabilities, facilitating full multiplayer support for projects.
 Multiplayer functionality, also known as multiuser functionality, allows multiple users to experience the same environment, view each other, and interact within it.
 UltimateXR offers native networking functionality through connectors with the most commonly used networking SDKs.

-More information about multiplayer can be found in the Multiplayer section. [link to documentation]
+More information about multiplayer can be found in the [Multiplayer guide](/docs/multiplayer/overview).

 ## The SDKs menu